leoloso/gatowebsites/content/docs/library/_default/retrieve-latest-artifact-download-urls-from-github.md

 ---
 title: Retrieve the latest artifact download URLs from GitHub
-metaDesc: "Access the latest version of your plugin on your GitHub repo (eg: to install it in your WordPress site using WP-CLI)"
+description: "Access the latest version of your plugin on your GitHub repo (eg: to install it in your WordPress site using WP-CLI)"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: